George Clifford Sziklai

 George Clifford Sziklai (July 9, 1909 – September 9, 1998) was a Hungarian-American renowned electronics engineer, who among many other contributions to radio and TV electronics invented the transistor configuration named after him, the Sziklai pair.

-Educated at the University of Budapest and the Technical University Munich, Sziklai emigrated to New York in 1930.
+Educated at the University of Budapest and the Technical University of Munich, Sziklai immigrated to New York in 1930.
 His long career included stations at Radio Corporation of America and Westinghouse Electric Corporation before he joined Lockheed's Palo Alto Research Laboratory in 1967.